Crowdfunding is a new type of fundraising where you can raise funds for your own personal cause, even if you're not a registered charity.

 Then he stopped drinking water.
 Now he loves his water and has always drunk literally tons so Wendy knew that something was amiss, especially as it was a very hot day and Sparky was panting.
 So she took him back to the vet and said something has to be wrong with this puppy, its not just that he is hand reared and he never was a runt, and various blood and urine tests showed vets an unusually large liver and an inflamed pancreas and painkillers by drip were provided, and Sparky spent several days at Sutterton Vet Hospital before being transferred to the Animal Health Trust in Newmarket where he spent a whole week.

 It was discovered that Sparky is a rare puppy, one that some vets had never experienced and his details are going to go into the veterinary medical journal because Sparky was born with Type 1 Diabetes and he will be on insulin for life.

 Naturally, the cost of the veterinary treatment over the last few weeks and the ongoing cost to keep Sparky alive are colossal.
-To date the bill is £5300.
 Vets tell Wendy that the prognosis is not good, and the upkeep of Sparky will be something she must weigh up very carefully.
 Is it worth spending so much money on Sparky?
-He will never get any better, but since he has had insulin he has begun to grow and weighed almost 3 kilos by 22 weeks old.
+However, since he has had insulin he has begun to grow and weighed almost 3 kilos by 22 weeks old.
 Since having his insulin Sparky grew more in 3 weeks than he did in 3 months.